SAP-samples/cloud-extension-s4hana-business-process/mission/develop-cap-app/README.md

      ![Create Dev Space](./images/dev-cap-app-3.png)

 5. On the next screen, you will create the new Dev Space.
-For this enter a Dev space name e.g 'BusinessProcess', select the type *SAP Cloud Business Application*.
+For this enter a Dev space name e.g 'BusinessProcess', select the type *Full Stack Cloud Application*.
     Don´t forget to click on the button *Create Dev Space*

       ![Configure Dev Space](./images/dev-cap-app-4.png)